-Collaborative work with the theatre team has allowed repatriated breast cancer cases to be treated at QVH.
-The radiology department has been instrumental in the integration of the PACS system and breast imaging equipment and the implementation of standard operating procedures to ensure standards of care are outlined and met.
-Breast surgery was again re-patriated to QVH during 2021/22 and the established system worked well once again.
+Collaborative work with the theatre team has also allowed repatriated breast cancer cases to be treated at QVH.
+The radiology department has been instrumental to the integration of the PACS system and breast imaging equipment and the implementation of standard operating procedures to ensure standards of care are outlined and met.
+The breast surgery was again re-patriated to QVH during 2021-2022 and the established system worked well once again.

-There has been a great deal of collaborative working during 2021/22 with the creation of a new community diagnostic centre breathlessness pathway.
-Clinical teams from radiology and outpatients and Dr Matt Lees, QVH consultant anaesthetist have worked with Moatfield GP surgery in East Grinstead to pilot this new pathway.
-It aims to enable a faster diagnosis for patients by bringing together all the relevant tests and specialists to assess their findings.
-This pilot will also shape other new pathways and improve health equality.
+There has been a great deal of collaborative working during 2021-2022 with the creation of a new CDC breathlessness pathway.
+Clinical teams from radiology/out patients and Dr Matt Lees have worked together with Moatfield GP practice to pilot this new pathway meaning patients will be able to gain faster diagnosis and have all relevant tests and specialists

+QVH Quality Report 2021/22 Page 61 of 66 assessing their findings.
+This pilot will shape new pathways moving forward and assist with health equity and faster diagnosis.

-Further collaboration has been seen in audit and quality improvement.
-Janet Dark, general superintendent in radiology, has worked with the medical physics team at Maidstone and Tunbridge Wells NHS Trust, operating department practitioners (ODPs) and recent QVH registrars Alexandra Khoury and Raouf Ahmed on a quality improvement project for surgeon safety whilst using x-ray guidance for theatre cases.
-The audit was started by Janet and subsequently taken on by the ODP team and Alexandra as local results proved extremely positive with a reduction of surgeons exposing their hands to radiation during theatre procedures.
-This project and findings have resulted in the project being approved to be presented at the International Federation of Societies of Surgery of the Hand.
+More collaboration has been seen in audit and quality improvement.
+Janet Dark has worked with medical physics team at MTW, theatre ODP staff and QVH recent registrars (Alexandra Khoury/Raouf Ahmed) on a quality improvement project for surgeon safety whilst using x-ray guidance for theatre cases.
+The audit was started by Janet and subsequently taken on by the ODP team and Alex as local results proved extremely positive with a reduction of surgeons exposing their hands to radiation during theatre procedures.
+This project and findings have resulted in the project being approved to be presented at the International Federation of societies of surgery of the Hand.